shivpatel/turner-developer-challenge/README.md

 1. Install Protractor and Selenium Server using the following commands: `npm install -g protractor` and `webdriver-manager update`
 2. Run a Selenium Server instance using `webdriver-manager start`
 3. Open a new terminal window and run the project using `npm start`
 4. Open a final terminal window and run `protractor protractorConf.js`.
-You must be in the tests-protractors folder.
+You must be in the tests-protractor folder.